calcuis/gguf-core/README.md

 ```
 https://gguf.us
 ```
-Paste it (gguf.us) to browser instead of cmd console.
+paste it (gguf.us) to browser instead of cmd console